-The CTCA is an association of professional critics, entertainment writers and journalists from the electronic, broadcast and print media.
+The CTCA is an association of professional critics, entertainment writers and journalists from the online, broadcast and print media.

 - To promote excellence in theatre criticism